executablebooks/MyST-Parser/docs/using/syntax.md

   - Description
   - Example
 * - HTMLSpan
-  - any valid HTML (rendered in HTML output only)
+  - Any valid HTML (rendered in HTML output only)
   - ```html
     <p>some text</p>
     ```
 * - EscapeSequence
-  - escaped symbols (to avoid them being interpreted as other syntax elements)
+  - Escaped symbols (to avoid them being interpreted as other syntax elements)
   - ```md
     \*
     ```
 * - AutoLink
-  - link that is shown in final output
+  - Link that is shown in final output
   - ```md
     <http://www.google.com>
     ```
 * - InlineCode
-  - literal text
+  - Literal text
   - ```md
     `a=1`
     ```